-Sterling College requires all full-time students to fulfill a Chapel Requirement every semester.
-Students who live in Sterling, either on or off campus, are required to earn 14 chapel credits and 2 convocation credits each semester.
-Full-time students who live outside of Sterling are required to earn 11 chapel credits and 1 convocation credit.
-Chapel/Convocation is a requirement for graduation.
+Sterling College requires all full-time students to fulfill a Chapel Requirement each semester of attendance.
+Sterling College typically provides approximately 30 chapels and three convocations each semester.
+Attendance credit for chapel is typically one credit, while attendance credit for convocations is two credits.
+Students living on campus must earn 18 attendance credits per semester.
+Full-time students who live outside of Sterling are required to earn 13 attendance credits per semester.
+Students are expected to attend chapel regularly to meet the minimum attendance requirement.

+Successfully passing Chapel/Convocation is a requirement for graduation.
 Students will not graduate if failed semesters of Chapel/Convocation appear on their transcript.

-Chapel Credits are earned each time a student attends a Wednesday morning chapel, a Sunday evening chapel, or a mid-semester Bible study.
-Up to six Bible study credits can be earned within a semester.
-An entire semester of chapel credit can be earned by signing up for a Chapel Alternative.
-Chapel Alternatives allow students to focus on an issue of interest in a small group context for an entire semester.
-Convocation credits are earned each time a student attends the Friday morning convocation.
-Convocations are held 3-4 times during the semester.
-Students who fail to fulfill the chapel/convocation requirement will be placed on chapel probation for the following semester.
-Students must make up the missing number of chapel credits in addition to the required number in order to be removed from the Probation List.
-Failure to remove deficits may lead to the loss of extra-curricular activities, loss of scholarships, and/or suspension.
-Students who do not meet chapel attendance requirements for three semesters, either consecutive or cumulative, will be suspended from Sterling College for one semester.
-Students must fulfill all chapel requirements in order to graduate.
+Chapel attendance credits are earned each time a student attends chapel.
+Alternative chapel credits may be offered during the semester as well at the direction of the Chaplain.
+If offered, a maximum of six alternative chapel credits can be earned per semester.

+Convocation attendance credits are earned each time a student attends a convocation, typically held on Fridays.
+Students who fail to fulfill the chapel/convocation attendance requirement will be placed on chapel probation for the following semester.
+Students are expected to make up the mission chapel attendance credits prior to the beginning of the next semester.
+Students that are on the chapel/convocation probation list may lose the ability to participate in extra curricular activities, loss of scholarships and/or suspension.
+Students who do not meet attendance requirements for chapel/convocation for three semesters, either consecutive or cumulative, will be suspended from Sterling College for one semester.
+Students must fulfill all chapel/convocation attendance requirements in order to graduate.